-You may choose to take advantage of the multiple network interfaces on your SNAP PAC controller or groov to separate your control network traffic from your computer network for security reasons.
+You may choose to take advantage of the multiple network interfaces on your groov Box to separate your control network traffic from your computer network for security reasons.
 In fact we recommend that architecture for groov.
 If you've done so, then you have separate network subnets.